Awideon/k-pb-templates/README.md

-# kyt-playbook-templates
+# k-pb-templates
-A headless CMS for Kyt app's playbook templates.
-This public repository serves as the backend, providing a manifest.json and individual playbook definitions for the app's online template browser.
+A headless CMS for K app's pb templates.
+This public repository serves as the backend, providing a manifest.json and individual pb definitions for the app's online template browser.